mrbende/RNAprep/README.md

 ```
 By specifying the option  `--quantMode TranscriptomeSAM`, STAR will output a file `Aligned.toTranscriptome.bam`.
 This is what we will use for RSEM.
 For more information regarding these paramters, refer to the [STAR manual](http://labshare.cshl.edu/shares/gingeraslab/www-data/dobin/STAR/STAR.posix/doc/STARmanual.pdf).

+If your fastq files are not pair-end reads, you will only have one read to input.
+Not all illumina results will appear in different 'lane' files, as this largely depends on the size of the inputs and numebr of genes sequenced.
+Alter this input to represent your data.

 **3. RSEM Prepare Genome Reference**
 ```
 </path/to/RSEM/rsem-prepare-reference> -p 24 --star \